karjolamit/Camera_3D_Object_Tracking/README.md

 ```

 ## MP.2 Compute Lidar-based TTC
+Computed the time-to-collision (TTC) in seconds for all matched 3D objects using only ```Lidar measurements``` from the matched bounding boxes between current and previous frame.
+Following images show the Lidar measurements and equations used to calculate TTC.

 ## MP.3 Associate Keypoint Correspondences with Bounding Boxes
 ## MP.4 Compute Camera-based TTC
 ## MP.5 Performance Evaluation 1